nstojiljkovic/extbase_hijax/README.md

 #### Conclusion

-Use `Tx_Extbase_SignalSlot_Dispatcher` in all occasions where output rendering does not need to be changed.
+Use `TYPO3\CMS\Extbase\SignalSlot\Dispatcher` in all occasions where output rendering does not need to be changed.
 SignalSlot mechanism is actually just a replacement for old TYPO3 hooks and doesn't enable what event-driven programming of web applications is all about.

 Event-driven programming is widely used in graphical user interfaces because it has been adopted by most commercial widget toolkits as the model for interaction.
-By using `Tx_ExtbaseHijax_Event_Dispatcher` you can now use that in TYPO3 as well.
+By using `EssentialDots\ExtbaseHijax\Event\Dispatcher` you can now use that in TYPO3 as well.

 ### Events with ajaxifyed forms